Marine expeditionary unit (special operations capable)

 Therefore, "the primary objective of the MEU(SOC)...is to provide the theater CINC's with an effective means of dealing with the uncertainties of future threats, providing a forward deployed unit that is inherently balanced, sustainable, flexible, responsive, expandable and credible."

+History

+The Special Operations Capable (SOC) program was developed by the USMC in response to a memorandum by Secretary of Defense Caspar Weinberger in 1983 to each of the services that special operations forces should be revitalized as a matter of national urgency.
+In June 1985, General Paul Kelley, then Commandant of the USMC, decided against establishing special operations forces and instead decided to enhance Marine amphibious units (MAU) to be able to conduct special operations.
+In December 1985, the 26th MAU became the first MAU to be certified MAU(SOC) after completing a four month SOC training program.
+The next two MAUs completed a six month long program.
+The training program involved eighteen selected special operations missions.
+In 1988, the Marine amphibious units were renamed Marine expeditionary units (MEU).
+By 1988 all MEUs were required to have completed the SOC program and be certified MEU(SOC) prior to deployment.

+USSOCOM had been established in 1987 with the other services contributing their special operations forces.
+General Kelley refused to make a special operations forces contribution.

 Special operations capable (SOC) Marine expeditionary units

-Each Marine expeditionary force (MEF) has MEUs.
+Each marine expeditionary force (MEF) has MEUs.
 When specifically trained and operationally qualified to perform special operational duties, they are then known as a Marine expeditionary units (special operations capable), or MEU (SOC); designed under the battle plans of combined maritime-based ground and air elements that make up a MAGTF.

 Conventional operations

 Beyond those conventional missions assigned to a MEU, the specialized units within the Marine Corps's special operations capable community are able to perform the following capabilities assigned: